 There are numerous events in Skowhegan throughout the year like the country’s oldest state fair — the Skowhegan State Fair, featuring carnival rides, music, harness racing and a demolition derby.
 A new tradition is the annual Kneading Conference and Artisan Bread Fair held each summer by the Maine Grain Alliance as well as the annual RiverFest and the Skowhegan Craft Brew Festival with live music and plenty of local craft beers.
 For a bit of nostalgia, take in a flick at the Skowhegan Drive-In - one of the few remaining in Maine.

-At Coburn Park, you can view the flower gardens and attend summer concerts.
-At the nearby 320-acre Lake George Regional Park, which is open year-round, you can go swimming, fishing or hiking.
+At Coburn Park, you can view the flower gardens and attend summer concerts, or go swimming, fishing or hiking in the nearby 320-acre Lake George Regional Park, which is open year-round.
 Park facilities include a public boat launch, playing fields and picnic areas.
-You can also visit The Walking Bridge, which runs between the North Side and South Side of town, or The Swinging Bridge, which spans the South Channel of the Kennebec River from Skowhegan Island to Alder Street.
+The park also hosts the Somerset SnowFest, with ice fishing, a box sled derby and a chili cook-off.
+You can also visit The Walking Bridge, which runs between the north side and south side of town, or The Swinging Bridge, which spans the south channel of the Kennebec River from Skowhegan Island to Alder Street.

 For more intense fun outside, book a white-water rafting trip from local outfitters near Skowhegan who ride the Kennebec River’s Class III and IV rapids – or simply grab a tube and enjoy a lazy float on the calmer portions of the river.

 While in Skowhegan, take in the Langlais Art Trail consisting of 21 sculptures by Bernard Langlais (1921-1977), the prolific artist known for his impressionistic folk-art style and oversized sculptures made from scrap wood and found objects.